Release Notes

 9. February, 2026

-New Feature HR Blizz Payroll admin console Settings
+Settings New Feature Payroll admin console HR Blizz

 The problem it solves: Creating a pay group or moving employees between groups has historically required a change request to Mercans – adding wait time and operational friction for routine workforce changes.